Raul-Data-Scientist/004Churn-EnglishVersion/README.md

+# Porfolio Churn with Python

+The orignal article is in [medium.com](https://medium.com/@raul-data-scientist)

 In my experience, I already have a pre-coding setup to streamline my analyses.
 So, I create a folder and put all the files inside it.
 However, when I attempted to read the file 'churn_data.csv' using Pandas to load it into a dataframe, the `read_csv` function returned an error stating that the file wasn't in the same directory, even though it was.

 To resolve this issue, I sought help from chatbots to find a solution.
 I discovered that the problem was due to the original file being created in another directory.
 To confirm this, I used the following code: